lakejs/lake-docs/reference/selection.md

 ### getActiveItems()

-Returns a list containing the items related to the current selection.
+Returns a list of items related to the current selection.

 * Parameters: